All about Versailles – France’s most important chateau

 In 1962, a decree was issued ordering all of the objects belonging to the Palace and preserved in collections throughout France to be brought back to Versailles.
 In the 80’s, funded by two French government grants, more than 80 rooms were involved in the largest single restoration in Versailles history.
 Parts of the palace that had been damaged or rebuilt after the French Revolution were restored, furniture was recovered, paintings were returned, and wall coverings were replaced.

-Today, the Palace of Versailles is one of France’s many national monuments.
+Today, the palace is one of France’s many national monuments.
 The building is so large that only a small portion of it is open to the public.
 Many of the rooms are government offices.
 Visitors may tour the sections of the north and south wings closest to the center as well as the central section itself.